MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 ms.subservice: computing
 ms.topic: overview
 no-loc: ['Python', '$$v', Quantum Intermediate Representation, target, targets]
-title: Introduction to resource estimation
+title: Introduction to the Resource Estimator
 uid: microsoft.quantum.overview.intro-resource-estimator
 ---

 # An introduction to resource estimation

 In quantum computing, resource estimation is the process used to determine the number of qubits, quantum gates, processing time, and other resources needed to run a quantum program assuming (or taking as parameters) specific hardware characteristics.

 The Azure Quantum Resource Estimator allows you to understand the resources required to run a particular algorithm.
 By incorporating the Resource Estimator in your development workflow and continuously evaluating your quantum program, you can understand how implementation changes to the program impact resource consumption.

 ## Why is resource estimation important in the development of quantum computing?